On regular hypergraphs of high girth: Random `Cayley' hypergraphs

-so this event occurs with positive probability for sufficiently large $n$, giving an alternative proof of Lemma \ref{lemma:lift}.

-We now give a construction of random `Cayley' hypergraphs on $S_n$, which have girth $\Omega(\sqrt{\log |S_n|})$ --- a much better bound than that given by Lemma \ref{lemma:lift} or by random regular hypergraphs, though still short of the optimal $\Theta(\log |V(H)|)$.
+In this section, we give a construction of random `Cayley' hypergraphs on the symmetric group $S_n$, which have girth $\Omega(n^{1/3})$ with high probability.
+This is much higher than the girth of a random regular hypergraph on the same number of vertices (which, by (\ref{eq:randomreg}), has girth at most $C(\epsilon)$ with probability at least $1-\epsilon$ for any $\epsilon >0$, where $C(\epsilon)$ is a constant depending on $\epsilon$ alone), though it is still short of the optimal $\Theta(\log |V(H)|)$ in Corollary \ref{corr:lowerbound}.
 The situation is analogous to the graph case, where random $d$-regular Cayley graphs on appropriate groups have much higher girth than random $d$-regular graphs of the same order (due to the dependency between cycles at different vertices of a Cayley graph).

+First, we need some more definitions.
+If $S$ is a set of symbols, a {\em word in} $S$ is a string of the form